Vietnam.vn - Nền tảng quảng bá Việt Nam

 "Hunger" and "Satiety" Hormones

-According to the Institute of Nutrition, the nature of overweight and obesity is due to excess energy intake compared to energy expenditure.
+According to the Institute of Nutrition, the nature of overweight and obesity is due to the amount of energy consumed being in excess of the amount of energy expended.
 Meanwhile, for many obese people, the most difficult thing is to control their appetite, leading to difficulty in losing weight.

-Obesity is characterized by resistance to appetite-regulating hormones, leading to a misalignment between physiological signals of "hunger" and "fullness".
+Obesity is characterized by resistance to appetite-regulating hormones, leading to a misalignment between physiological signals of "hunger" and "satiety."

 Ăn nhiều mà không thấy no, cách nào giảm cân hiệu quả?- Ảnh 1.